gafusion/EFIT/docs/quick-start.rst

 variables in ``IN1``, ``INWANT``, and ``EFITIN`` namelists (kfiles, rfiles, xfiles, and snap files).

-Once the tables and machine data are properly located, EFIT can be run by calling ``efit`` with the mesh size that matches the tables and an efit.input file or interactively.
+Once the tables and experimnt data are properly located, EFIT can be run by calling ``efit`` with the mesh size that matches the tables and an efit.input file or interactively.
 Example::